shahwaiz14/event-tracker/README.md

 curl -X POST http://127.0.0.1:8088/auth/token/login/ --data 'username=djoser&password=alpine12'
 ```

-This will return a auth token, like this `{"auth_token": "b704c9fc3655635646356ac2950269f352ea1139"`.
+This will return a auth token like this `{"auth_token": "b704c9fc3655635646356ac2950269f352ea1139"`.
 Store this token, as you will need it to communicate with EventTracker API.

 10. Check if your token is working